plezmo/python-sdk-examples/README.md

 # Introduction
-This package provides python interface for connecting to and programming Plezmo elements.
+This repository has examples of how to use **plezmo** python package for connecting to and programming Plezmo elements.
 Plezmo is a simple and modern way to learn, play and innovate with technology!
 For more information about Plezmo, visit https://plezmo.com.

-This package requires python 3.7.
-SDK does not yet support element administration (upgrades, rename, custom file transfer).
-Users are advised to use Plezmo app for such purposes.
+These examples require python 3.7.

 # Requirements
 + Plezmo Wireless Adapter